Aeroflot Flight 8641

-Aeroflot Flight 8641 was a Yakovlev Yak-42 airliner on a domestic scheduled passenger flight from Leningrad to Kiev (now Kyiv).
-On 28 June 1982, the flight crashed south of Mozyr, Belorussian SSR, killing all 132 people on board.
+Aeroflot Flight 8641 was a Yakovlev Yak-42 airliner on a domestic scheduled passenger flight from Leningrad (now Saint Petersburg) to Kiev (now Kyiv).
+On 28 June 1982, the flight crashed south of Mazyr, Byelorussian SSR, killing all 132 people on board.
 The accident was both the first and deadliest crash of a Yakovlev Yak-42, and remains the deadliest aviation accident in Belarus.

 The cause was a failure of the jackscrew controlling the horizontal stabilizer due to a design flaw.

 Aircraft and crew

-The Yakovlev Yak-42 involved in the accident was registered to Aeroflot as CCCP-42529 (manufacturer number 11040104, series number 04-01).
-The aircraft made its maiden flight on 21 April 1981 and was delivered to Ministry of Civil Aviation on 1 June 1981.
+The Yakovlev Yak-42 involved in the accident was registered to Aeroflot as СССР-42529.
+The aircraft made its maiden flight on 21 April 1981 and was delivered to the Ministry of Civil Aviation on 1 June 1981.
 At the time of the accident, it had 795 flight hours and 496 takeoff and landing cycles.

-All 124 passenger seats were filled, 11 by children.
-The cockpit crew consisted of:
+All 124 passenger seats were filled, 11 were children.
+The flight crew consisted of: